Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 varBearerToken: you can no longer use any bearer tokens associated with the access token to authenticate to Qumulo Core.
 ---

+{% include tip.html content="It is possible to confuse the terms _access token_ and _session token_.
+Unlike access tokens, session tokens are short-lived and require a password to refresh, for example, to authenticate by using the `qq login` command.
+Access tokens are the focus of this section." %}

-In Qumulo Core 5.3.0 (and higher), _access tokens_ let a user authenticate to the Qumulo REST API without having to complete repetitive login procedures.
-Access tokens provide an alternative to session-based authentication that the `qq login` command and the Web UI use.
+In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo REST API without having to complete repetitive login procedures.

-Unlike _session bearer tokens_ (that have a short expiration time and require a password to refresh, for example for authentication by using the `qq login` command), access tokens are long-lived.
-Access tokens support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.
+Access tokens are long-lived.
+They provide an alternative to session-based authentication that the `qq login` command and the Web UI use.
+They also support support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.

 {{site.data.alerts.important}}
 <ul>